bluprince13/slides/slides/template/index.md

 ## Let's learn about

-Remember to change title and description in index.html
+Remember to change title. description and base href in index.html